 In an era marked by environmental concerns and the growing need for sustainable energy solutions, renewable energy sources have emerged as a promising answer to our energy demands.
-With countries such as the UK and the US aiming to be net zero by 2050 strategies such as renewable energy are crucial in making this a practical reality.
+With countries such as the UK and the US aiming to be net zero by 2050, strategies such as renewable energy are crucial in making this a practical reality.
 Unlike traditional fossil fuels that contribute to pollution and climate change, renewable energy harnesses the power of natural processes to generate clean and abundant power.
+This clean energy not only reduces greenhouse gas emissions but also helps in mitigating the adverse effects of climate change.

 Renewable energy is defined by the United Nations as energy derived from natural sources that are replenished at a higher rate than they are consumed.
 Unlike fossil fuels (such as coal, oil, and natural gas), which are finite and non-renewable, renewable energy sources are abundant and can be sustained over the long term.
+While all green energy is renewable, not all renewable energy is green.
+Green energy, such as solar and wind power, is a subset of renewable energy that has minimal environmental impact.
+However, some renewable sources can have negative environmental impacts.
 These sources of energy have a significantly lower impact on the environment in terms of greenhouse gas emissions, air pollution and carbon footprint.

 The top 5 most common types of renewable energy sources include: